-It is customary for mourners to attend synagogue services to hear the Book of Lamentations (Eikhah) and to recite prayers and lamentations (kinot).
-They should attend Purim services to hear the reading of the Book of Esther (The Megillah), though they should not of course participate in the joyous celebration of that day.
+It is customary for mourners to attend synagogue services to hear the Book of Lamentations (Eichah) and to recite prayers and lamentations (kinot).
+They should attend Purim services to hear the reading of the Book of Esther (the Megillah), though they should not of course participate in the joyous celebration of that day.

 Embalming is prohibited by the Jewish Tradition and should be practiced only when it is required by State or Federal Law.

 Go to top

 Shivah ends on the morning of the seventh day.
 Thus, if the funeral was held on Monday, shivah will conclude on the following Sunday morning.
 Mourners are required to sit for only a brief period.
 When the funeral is held on Sunday, shivah is observed through Friday afternoon, and concludes on Sabbath morning.